open-cradle/cradle/docs/milestone3/work.md

 We might need to improve (maybe even move to MessagePack?
 One reason being that cereal seems to have a bug converting maps to JSON).

+Is it possible to have more than one serialization mechanism, and choose one during build-/runtime?
+Disadvantage: more testing effort (for us and/or the computer).

+### Resolving serialized requests
+Resolving a serialized request currently requires a `thinknode_request_context`; this should be generalized.

 ## RPC server
 See [other document](rpc_server.md) for details.